open-life-science/application-forms/OLS-application-template.md

 ***Project**

-_Describe your project in a maximum of 200 words.
+_Describe your project in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>

 ***Problem**

 _What problem(s) are you solving with this project?
-Please describe in a maximum of 200 words.
+Please describe in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>

 ***Achievements**

 _What concrete achievements do you want to accomplish during the OLS program?
-Please describe in a maximum of 200 words.
+Please describe in a minumum of 100 words (2-3 sentences) and maximum of 200 words.
 You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

 <your answer>